selimssevgi/learning/java/books/effective_java_notes.md

 - Above two approaches have security flaw(invoking even private constructor) and have problems with serialization(extra programmer effort needed)

-- Enum singleton approach both problems.
+- Enum singleton approach solves both problems.
 A single-element enum type is the best way to implement a singletion.

 ```java